Aphrodine-wq/fairtradeworker-texa/docs/VOID/OS_SPECIFICATION.md

 - ✅ **Error Boundaries**: All components wrapped for safety
 - ✅ **CSS Imports**: All required stylesheets included

-The VOID component is production-ready and requires no manual integration of background or theme systems.
+**However**, many features exist as components but are not properly integrated into the user experience.
+See [HARSH_TRUTHS.md](./HARSH_TRUTHS.md) for complete assessment.

+The VOID component is **functional** but **not production-ready** without fixing context menu integration and adding proper access points for all features.